House to Astonish Archives - Comics Should Be Good! @ Comic Book Resources

 Let us know what you think, in the comments below, on Twitter, via email or on our Facebook fan page.

-Let us know what you think, either in the comments below, on Twitter, via email or through our Facebook fan page.
+Let us know what you think in the comments below, on Twitter (I’m at @housetoastonish, Cara’s at @Carachan1, Kieron’s at @kierongillen and Jamie’s at @McKelvie), via email at email@example.com or on our Facebook fan page.